Required Customer Documents

 - A member of the Armed Forces

 - Applicant must provide Armed Forces Identification Card, with proof of residency and current vehicle registration.

-Sufficient notarized documentation to certify the exclusive use of a vehicle not registered in applicant’s name.
-(Applicant must provide proof of residency and current vehicle registration.)
+- Sufficient notarized documentation to certify the exclusive use of a vehicle not registered in the applicant’s name.

 - Dual residency

 - Leasing agreement (contract) must be presented with vehicle registration with proof of residency.
 Your vehicle may need to be registered in-state at your RPP address to be compliant with local/state laws.

 Please Note: Maryland Law prohibits local authorities from issuing an RPP permit valid for more than 60 days to any vehicle registered outside of Maryland, unless the owner of the vehicle has obtained a Maryland MVA Nonresident Permit.
 A copy of the processed MVA Nonresident Permit application (form VR-111) must be presented to the Parking Authority of Baltimore City (PABC) to obtain an RPP permit that is valid for more than 30 days.
 A Nonresident Permit must be presented along with any other required documentation.
 For MVA Nonresident Permit application information please contact the MVA office at (800) 950-1682.

 2. Proof of Residency